teolandon/tmux-hackernews/README.md

    for easy implementation of more than 30 headlines.
  * Pulling headlines from other news sites or at least pages of ycombinator.
  * Reload keybind?
+ * Custom time period to traverse through all headlines.
  * Got any new ideas for features?
-Leave them as an Issue in the Issues page!
+Leave them as an enhancement in the Issues page!

 ## Credits
 This plugin is heavily inspired and modeled after [tmux-battery](https://github.com/tmux-plugins/tmux-battery).

 ## TODO
- * DRY out code, use a single script that loads all variables, and source it in every script that needs them.
+ * Figure out if you can retroactively apply release versions on github.
  * Keep updating!